East Dean and Friston: Birthplace

+Ethnic group

+In 2021, 96.2% of the population were white, 1.3% Asian, 0.2% Black, 0.2% mixed or multiple and 0.7% other ethnic group.

 Birling Gap

 Birling Gap is a coastal hamlet within the parish.
 It is situated on the Seven Sisters not far from Beachy Head and is owned by the National Trust.
 Coastal erosion has already removed some of the row of coastguard cottages built in 1878, but those that remain are still inhabited.

 There are a cafe, shop and visitor centre run by National Trust, and a metal staircase leading down to the enclosed pebble beach and the Seven Sisters chalk cliffs.
 In time, the houses are likely to be demolished due to the severe coastal erosion; the Government has concluded that the commercial value of the houses does not justify the construction of sea defences.
 If walkers are cut off at high tide, they can climb the ladder, which is replaced often, to Birling Gap.

 The beach, which was awarded the Blue flag rural beach award in 2005, is advertised by Naturist UK.
 It has a large number of rockpools.

-Noted artist Jean Cooke lived in two cottages at Birling Gap.
+The artist Jean Cooke lived in two cottages at Birling Gap.
 She painted seascapes there and died in 2008 while looking at the sea.

-In August 2017 hundreds of people suffered ill-effects after a suspected chemical poisoning incident.
+In August 2017, hundreds of people suffered ill effects after a suspected chemical poisoning incident.

-Geography
+Geography of the land

 The main rock type at Birling Gap is chalk.
 Other rock types outcropping here include flint, loess and soil.
 The coastline is part of the Site of Special Scientific Interest Seaford to Beachy Head, which falls within the parish.
 The site is of biological and geological interest.

 There is also extensive evidence and visible earthworks here for an Iron Age hillfort on the site – although nearly half of it has already been lost to the sea.
 Information boards at the site show how it would have originally looked; however, even more will be lost due to the geological nature of these chalk cliffs.